onqtam/headjack/docs/why/FAQ.md

 > "Good ideology.
 Wrong species." - [E. O. Wilson on Marxism](https://paulgraham.com/quo.html#:~:text=%22Good%20ideology.%20Wrong%20species.%22%0A%0A%E2%80%93%20E.%20O.%20Wilson%20on%20Marxism)

+> "The worst idea in economic discourse is that political economy is a sliding scale between capitalism and communism.
+That's just some random international conflict that got baked into the rhetoric for ideological reasons." - [Ben Landau-Taylor](https://x.com/benlandautaylor/status/1858552169089434081)

 Do you expect a properly summarized account of communism's failures and a thorough comparison with it in a FAQ?
 Just pick up the book Nordic Ideology and look at appendix A.